jensbambauer/seriale/site/content/seriale-pro.md

       reversed: true
       image: /img/business-days.jpg
       headline: "Digital Conference"
-      text: 'The two Business Days offer a large conference and networking program for the creative industry.
+      text: "The two Business Days offer a large conference and networking program for the creative industry.
 Established international experts will present exclusive insights on the mechanisms of the global digital series market and talk about the latest developments and trends.
 Various possibilities for distribution, co-production and branded content will be presented and discussed in panels.
-Brand new project ideas will be presented and above all, this event invites to network and make new connections.'
+Brand new project ideas will be presented and above all, this event invites to network and make new connections."
   - partial: text-and-image
     headline: DIMA Digital Market
     data: